Vishnuvardhan (actor): Superstardom (1981–1999)

-In 2000s (2000 - 2010)
+Last years of success (2000–2010)

-In 2000 Yajamana was a huge box office success and became the all-time highest grossing Kannada movie.
-His other big hit that year was Soorappa.
-Over the next few years Vishnuvardhan continued to give more successful films like Kotigobba, Simhadriya Simha, Jamindaru, Diggajaru, Kadamba and most importantly Apthamitra which turned out to be the last film of Soundarya who costarred with him.
-In 2007, Ee Bandhana costarring Jaya Prada directed by actress Vijayalakshmi Singh, and Maathaad Maathaadu Mallige directed by Nagathihalli Chandrashekhar co-starring Sudeepa(actor),got him a lot of acclaim for portraying him in age appropriate roles.
-He appeared in Neenello Naanalle with his son-in-law Aniruddha Jatkar and popular actress Rakshita.
+In 2000, his other big hit that year was Soorappa.Yajamana was a huge box office success and became the all-time highest grossing Kannada movie.
+Over the next few years Vishnuvardhan continued to give more successful films like Diggajaru (2001), Kotigobba (2001), Jamindaru (2002), Simhadriya Simha (2002), Kadamba (2004) and most importantly Apthamitra (2004) which turned out to be the last film of Soundarya who costarred with him.
+In 2007, Ee Bandhana costarring Jaya Prada directed by actress Vijayalakshmi Singh, and Maathaad Maathaadu Mallige directed by Nagathihalli Chandrashekhar co-starring Sudeepa, got him a lot of acclaim for portraying him in age appropriate roles.
+He also appeared in Neenello Naanalle with his son-in-law Aniruddha Jatkar.
 In 2009 Bellary Naga was his last movie to release before his death.
-Aptharakshaka (2010) which released posthumously became a huge blockbuster.
+Aptharakshaka (2010) & School Master (2010) which was released posthumously became a huge blockbuster.
+In his 37-year career, he played a variety of roles in more than 200 films.

 Television career

 He appeared on television for the first time in the 1980s.
 Shankar Nag directed Malgudi Days and introduced Vishnuvardhan as the main character Venkat Rao, in an episode called Rupees Forty-five a Month.
 Here, his co-star was Gayatri Nag.